 One of the best examples of a rich media display ad is Nissan’s 2016 World T20 tournament campaign, when Nissan saw the opportunity to help people on the go keep track of live scores.
 With a series of rich media banner ads that kept track of live scores for them, the interactive component asked users to vote for their favorite teams before a match started:

-The campaign delivered 10x higher interaction rates compared to industry standards and 4x increase in website visits.
+The campaign delivered 10x higher interaction rates compared to industry standards and a 4x increase in website visits.

 Another commonly used form of interactive display ads is Lightbox, developed by Google.
-These ads generally end with a link to your website or landing page.
+These ads generally end with a link to your website or post-click landing page.

 When you click or hover over a Lightbox ad like this one...

 … It expands to fill your entire screen, play a video, or display a carousel of images: